guusj/books/Warbreaker_BrandonSanderson.md

 “There are some thousand original D’Denir in the city,” Vasher said, “and most of them should still function, even still.
 I created them to last.”
 “But they have no ichor-alcohol,” Vivenna said.
 “They don’t even have _veins_!”
 Vasher looked at her.
 It _was_ him.
 The same look to the face, the same expressions.
 He hadn’t changed shape to look like someone else.
 He just looked like a _Returned_ version of himself.
 What was going on?
 “We didn’t always have ichor-alcohol,” Vasher said.
 “It makes the Awakening easier and cheaper, but it isn’t the only way.
 And, in the minds of many, I believe it has become a crutch.”
 He glanced at the God King again.
 “You should be able to imprint them quickly with a new security phrase, then order them out to stop the other army.
-I think you’ll find the phantoms of mine to be . . . very effective.
+I think you’ll find those phantoms of mine to be . . . very effective.
 Weapons are virtually useless against the stone.”
 Susebron nodded again.
 “They are your responsibility now,” Vasher said, turning away.
 “Do better with them than I did.”

 # Epilogue
 The next day, an army of a thousand stone soldiers charged from the gates of the city, running down the highway after the Lifeless who had left the day before.
 Vivenna stood outside the city, leaning against the wall, watching them go.
-_How often did I stand under the gaze of those D’Denir_, she thought. _Never knowing they were alive, just waiting to be Commanded again?_ Everyone said that Peacegiver had left the statues behind as a gift to the people, a symbol to remind them not to go to war.
+_How often did I stand under the gaze of those D’Denir_, she thought, _never knowing they were alive, just waiting to be Commanded again?_ Everyone said that Peacegiver had left the statues behind as a gift to the people, a symbol to remind them not to go to war.
 She’d always found it strange.
 A bunch of statues of soldiers, a gift to remind the people that war was terrible?
 And yet, they _were_ a gift.
 The gift that had ended the Manywar.
 She turned toward Vasher.
 He, too, leaned against the city wall, Nightblood in one hand.
 His body had reverted to its mortal form, scraggly hair and all.
 “What was that first thing you taught me about Awakening?” she asked.
 “That we don’t know much?” he asked.
 “That there are hundreds, perhaps thousands, of Commands that we haven’t discovered yet?”
 “That’s the one,” she said, turning to watch the Awakened statues charge into the distance.
 “I think you were right.”
 “You think?”
 She smiled.
 “Will they really be able to stop the other army?”
 “Probably,” Vasher said, shrugging.
 “They’ll be fast enough to catch up—the flesh Lifeless won’t be able to march as quickly as ones with stone feet.
 I’ve seen those things fight before.
 They’re _really_ tough to beat.”
 She nodded.
 “So my people will be safe.”
 “Unless that God King decides to use the Lifeless statues to conquer them.”